 Planting seeds in India

 Much of the White Album was written in India.
-The Beatles had visited Rishikesh in February 1968 to spent time learning Transcendental Meditation with Maharishi Mahesh Yogi, staying for a number of weeks.
+The Beatles had visited Rishikesh in February 1968 to spend time learning Transcendental Meditation with Maharishi Mahesh Yogi, staying for a number of weeks.
 Although Ringo Starr and Paul McCartney left earlier than the others, all found it a stimulating environment which facilitated the writing of new music.

 In India they predominantly wrote on acoustic guitars, which influenced the sounds of their subsequent recordings.
 Donovan, one of the fellow meditators at Rishikesh, taught John Lennon a fingerpicking method which was put into use on Dear Prudence and Julia.